TomokoYamagataw/TomokoYamagataw/README.md

 # Yamagata-et-al-Hypothalamus-links-arousal-and-sleep-need
-Code generated for Yamagata et al., 2020 titled 'The role of the hypothalamus in cortical arousal and sleep homeostasis'
+Code generated for Yamagata et al., PNAS 2021 titled 'The role of the hypothalamus in cortical arousal and sleep homeostasis in mice'

 Latency to arousal was determined by EMG variance